-Your name is Isora.
-You are the daughter a gang Boss.
-And your cloak itches.
+Her name is Isora.
+She is the daughter a gang Boss.
+And her cloak itches.

-To hear it told, they’re twisted, jagged metal spires whose purpose has long been forgotten.
-They are what remains of the Twenty First age, before the Great Detonations, long ago.
+Her father holds her hand in his, walking her through a forest of steel that neither of them can see.
+Twisted, jagged metal spires whose purpose has long been forgotten.
+They are what remained of the Twenty First age, before the Great Detonations, long ago.
 The event that blinded the world.

 As for the other senses:

 She can hear leaves of rust peel away from the steel ruin in the soft breeze.
 She can smell their parchment-thin sheets as they sway through the air and settle on the ground.
 She can feel their the tremble of their ever-so-light impact as they hit the ground like a featherfall.

 Her father leads her through this terrain.
 He had awoken her shortly after the morning birds started singing.
 He had helped her get dressed and clasped the cloak of crow-feathers around her neck.
 She had wanted to tell him it was itchy at the time, but she’d decided against it.
 She had to wear it.

 Her father leads her through Muninn Point, now.
 “I have a surprise for you,” he tells her, again and again.
 Isora doesn’t answer.
 She’s never liked her father’s surprises.
 (Of course, she’d never tell him that).

 She can hear someone breathing, far and away.
 She wipes the sweat from her brow, tells herself it’s just an early riser making ready for the day.
 “There are no monsters in Muninn Point, her father always tells her.
 “I do not tolerate monsters in my district.”